4. Resto talents

 • Feline Swiftness: Increases your movement speed by 15% at all times.
 As a passive talent, this doesn’t require any active maintenance in raids, making it the best for new players.

 • Displacer beast: Makes you jump 20 yards forward, and then move more quickly in cat form for a few seconds.
 This is a good talent for quickly escaping.

 • Wild charge: Gives you a different movement teleport effect depending on your specialization.
 Most importantly, in caster form, you teleport to the location of your targeted ally.
 In addition, travel form leaps forward 20 yards (helpful when outside).
 Other forms have additional movement bonuses.
 This has situational uses, so this could be a viable option.

-Level 45 crowd control: Overall, I prefer typhoon for general purpose uses.
+Level 45: Overall, I prefer typhoon for general purpose uses.
 However, this is really situational depending on encounters.

 • Mass Entanglement: Will root multiple targets in place for a short time.
 Situationally useful.